Justis-Lamanna/glazed-dx/README.md

 * [glazed-dx](crates/glazed-dx) - Contains the data and logic for running the game.

 ## Running the Game
 To run the game, simply run `cargo run --package glazed_dx --bin glazed_dx` from the root.
-A (possibly empty) `saves/` directory should be present at the root, although this will not be necessary in later releases.
-Some assets are also zipped, and will need to be unpacked before first run.
+No other files are required.

 ## Configuring the Game
 Various aspects of the game can be configured via `options.yml`, including control schemes,